 Iron homeostasis genes in wheat were taken from (Borrill et al., 2014) and supplemented with literature searches to a total of 232 genes including homeologues.
-Publicly available RNA-sequencing (RNA-Seq) datasets of modified aleurone, starchy endosperm and aleurone layer enriched samples (Pfeifer et al., 2014) were mapped to the IWGSC RefSeq v.1.1 gene models using KALLISTO v.0.43.1 (Bray et al., 2016).
-Gene expression was analysed using the R package SLEUTH v.0.30.0 with default settings.
+Publicly available RNA-seq datasets of MA, SE and AL-enriched samples (Pfeifer et al., 2014) were mapped to the IWGSC RefSeq v1.1 gene models using Kallisto v0.43.1 (Bray et al., 2016).
+Gene expression was analyzed using the R package Sleuth v0.30.0 with default settings.
 This identified 213 transcripts from 67 wheat iron homeostasis genes that were expressed in at least one tissue.
-Transcript per million (TPM) means \pm SD were calculated from four replicates in the RNA-Seq data set.
-To filter for real expression over noise, a cut-off of 1 TPM in at least one tissue was imposed, and a q-value of significance < 0.05 as calculated using the likelihood ratio test.
+Transcript Per Million (TPM) means ± SD were calculated from 4 replicates in the RNA-seq data set.
+To filter for real expression over noise, a cut-off of 1 TPM in at least one tissue was imposed, and a q-value of significance <0.05 as calculated using the Likelihood Ratio Test.